 Marigo is currently working on Augmented-Humans, an EU-funded project under a Marie Skłodowska–Curie Actions scholarship (MSCA) dedicated to the study of how we can augment the best of human and artificial intelligence to accelerate creativity and innovation in business applications.

-Marigo’s current research interests revolve around how we can use game-based technologies (games, gamification, virtual and augmented reality) as mediators of engaging and ethical interactions and problem solving between human and machine that generate data, develop meaningful insights, facilitate business problem solving, and aid both human and machine learning.
+Part of her research interests includes how we can leverage game-based technologies (games, gamification, virtual and augmented reality) as mediators of engaging and ethical interactions and problem solving between human and machine that generate data, develop meaningful insights, facilitate business problem solving, and aid both human and machine learning.

 Marigo has worked for several decades as a strategic business advisor to technology startups, industry and government on human-centred technology design and digital transformation.
 As an experienced industry practitioner she brings practical insight to the methodological and analytical rigor of her academic research work.
 Marigo believes that we are at a critical juncture of technological development driven by artificial intelligence that requires global multi-disciplinary efforts to ensure a balance between economic advancement, environmental sustainability and human flourishing.